dogweather/forkful/content/en/gleam/checking-if-a-directory-exists.md

 ---
 title:                "Checking if a directory exists"
-html_title:           "Gleam recipe: Checking if a directory exists"
+html_title:           "C# recipe: Checking if a directory exists"
 simple_title:         "Checking if a directory exists"
 programming_language: "Gleam"
 category:             "Gleam"